mcguirecooper/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+As stated  and sketched above, I would add timer or stopwatch functionality with a separate 'comet' orbit that would be in another color.
+The functionality would be controlled with a single button push for start/stop.

 # Prep for Part 2